 The Council's workload in terms of judicial vacancies has fluctuated over time.
 From 1984 through 2002, Alaska averaged around 4.2 vacancies per year.
 From 2003 through 2012, the number climbed to an average of 7.1 vacancies per year.
 The Council's workload decreased again from 2013 through 2016, to an average of 4.3 vacancies per year.
+From 2017 to 2018, Alaska experienced a significant increase in judicial vacancies, to an average of 9.5 vacancies per year.

-During the most recent period, 2017-2018, Alaska experienced a significant increase in judicial vacancies.
-During the past two years the Council interviewed and nominated applicants for a total of 19 vacancies.
+During the most recent period, 2019-2020, Alaska continued to have a high number of judicial vacancies.
+During the past two years, the Council interviewed and nominated applicants for a total of 17 vacancies, an average of 8.5 vacancies per year.